-The detailed derivation process of this formula was given in Zhang (2008).
-Ideally, FCF_t , FCF{t-1} should be the fixed capital formation (FCF) in year t and t-1, respectively.
+A detailed derivation process of this formula was given in Zhang (2008).
+Ideally, FCF_t and FCF{t-1} should be the fixedcapital formation (FCF) in year t and t-1, respectively.
 However, at the provincial level, the FCF data before 1978 are not publicly accessible.
 Therefore, we use TIFA to replace FCF when calculating Ide_t .
-On the one hand, TIFA is more often used and investigated in China; on the other hand, FCF and TIFA have similar dynamic changing trends (Qin et al., 2006).
-FCF_index_t refers to the gross fixed capital formation growth rate in year t calculated in constant price (previous year = 1).
-The FCF_index_t data for the years 1952-2004 can be found in the book Data of $Gross\ Domestic\ Product\ of\ China\ 1952-2004$ compiled by the Department of National Accounts of National Bureau of Statistics of China (DNANBSC, 2007).
-For years after 2004, the implicit deflator (Ide_t) can be replaced by the price index of the fixed asset comprehensively compiled from the book $China\ Compendium\ of\ Statistics\ 1949-2008\ (DCSNBS, 2009)$ for years 2005-2008, from the official website of the National Bureau of Statistics (https://data.stats.gov.cn) for years 2009-2019, and from Tables 5-7 of $China\ Statistics\ Yearbook\ 2021\ for\ the\ year\ 2020\ Notably, in some\ provinces\ the\ FCF_index_t\ data\ are\ incomplete.$ In this case, $FCF_index_t\ data\ from\ neighboring\ provinces\ are\ used\ to\ compensate\ for\ the\ missing\ information.$ For example, the FCF growth rate data of Chongqing for the years 1952-1997 are taken from the data of Sichuan province since Chongqing\ belonged\ to\ Sichuan\ before\ 1997\ and\ was\ set\ as\ a\ municipality\ directly\ under\ the\ reign\ of\ the\ central\ government\ of\ China\ afterward.

-rates of FCF during 1952-1977 of Guangdong province are taken from the data of Guangxi province since they are geographically close.
+On the one hand, TIFA is more often used and investigated in China; on the other hand, FCF and TIFA have similar dynamically changing trends (Qin et al., 2006).
+FCF_index_t refers to the gross fixedcapital formation growth rate in year t calculated in constant price (previous year = 1).
+The FCF_index_t data for the years 1952-2004 can be found in the book Data of Gross Domestic Product of China 1952-2004, compiled by the Department of National Accounts of the National Bureau of Statistics of China (DNANBSC, 2007).
+For the years after 2004, the implicit deflator (Ide_t) can be replaced by the price index of the fixed asset comprehensively compiled from the book China Compendium of Statistics 1949-2008 (DCSNBS, 2009) for the years 2005-2008, from the official website of the National Bureau of Statistics (https://data.stats.gov.cn, last access: 24 April 2025) for the years 2009-2019, and from Tables 5-7 of China Statistical Yearbook 2021 for the year 2020.
+Notably, in some provinces the FCF_index_t data are incomplete.
+In this case, FCF_index, data from neighbouring provinces are used to compensate for the missing information.
+For example, the FCF growth rate data of Chongqing for the years 1952-1997 are taken from the data of Sichuan Province since Chongqing belonged to Sichuan before 1997 and was set as a municipality directly under the reign of the central government of China afterward.
+The missing growth rates of FCF during 1952-1977 of Guangdong Province are taken from the data of Guangxi Province since they are geographically close.
 For the same reason, the missing data of Tibet from 1952 to 1992 are supplemented by the average of the FCF growth rate data of Qinghai and Xinjiang provinces.
-Since Hainan was not a province until 1997, the FCF_index_t data during 1952-1996 of Hainan are taken from its neighboring Guangdong province.
+Since Hainan was not a province until 1997, the FCF_index $t$ data during 1952-1996 of Hainan are taken from its neighbouring Guangdong Province.